Silvio Mangion: Murders

 A native of Żejtun, Mangion, also known by his alias "Kalang", was an unemployed schizophrenic who had depressive episodes.
 He was also addicted to alcohol and prescription medication.
-At the time of the murders, however, it was determined that he was fully aware of his actions and did them by his own volition, the motive always being robbery.
+At the time of the murders, however, it was determined that he was fully aware of his actions and did them of his own volition, the motive always being robbery.

 Rozina Zammit

-On February 8, 1984, the body of the 54-year-old was found at the doorsteps of her home in Safi.
+On February 8, 1984, the body of the 54-year-old was found on the doorsteps of her home in Safi.
 Zammit had sustained 37 stab wounds to her neck, chest, and abdomen.
 The motive appeared to be robbery, as a small sum of £M 200 was found to be stolen from her home.

 Mangion confessed to stalking the woman to her home on the day of the murder and knocking on her front door.
 When Zammit opened, Mangion attacked her and she began shouting.
 He stabbed her and went to get the money, but, realizing that she had died from her injuries, fled the scene.

 Maria Stella Magrin

 On October 30, 1986, 68-year-old Magrin, who lived only a few doors down from former President Ugo Mifsud Bonnici in Cospicua, heard a knock on her door and opened without asking who it was.
-Three men, Mangion and uncle-nephew duo Leli and Oswaldo Spiteri, entered into the house and demanded that she gave them all her money.
+Three men, Mangion and uncle-nephew duo Leli and Oswaldo Spiteri, entered the house and demanded that she give them all her money.
 Magrin guided them through the house with a torchlight, as there was no electricity, and handed them a sum of money (worth around 15,000 euros at 2012 values).
-Magrin was then stabbed 13 times by Mangion, to prevent identification, as none of the criminals had worn masks, before all of them left.
+Magrin was then stabbed 13 times by Mangion, to prevent identification, as none of the criminals had worn masks before all of them left.
 She later died from her injuries.

 Francesco "Frenc" Cassar

-On August 16, 1998, Mangion decided to rob his neighbors: 71-year-old Giuseppa and 75-year-old Francesco "Frenc" Savario Cassar.
+On August 16, 1998, Mangion decided to rob his neighbours: 71-year-old Giuseppa and 75-year-old Francesco "Frenc" Savario Cassar.
 After he swallowed some pills and drank some alcohol to pluck up courage, he rang the Cassars' doorbell, surprising Giuseppa with a knife when she opened the door.
 He stabbed her in the stomach and right arm, but she managed to fight back, calling upon her brother for help.
 Mangion saw Francesco and lunged at him, fatally stabbing him in the chest.
 Seeing Cassar lying bleeding on the ground and his T-shirt covered in blood frightened him, so he fled, disposing of his knife and T-shirt in a reservoir at President Anton Buttigieg Street.